pendlea/CoExplorer/README.md

-# coexp_development.
+# CoExplorer
-Development of coexpression network website
+Development base for coexpression network exploration website

-## Input files
+## Input Files

 Six different input file types can be used for data propagation for Jupyter notebook website.
 Each of the files are listed below, with designations of whether the file is required or optional, and what each file's data is used for in the website.